 Basically, any project or individual can create a dedicated child chain with the ARDR platform.
 They can issue a separate coin (or token) for their chain, enable and disable specific network features and get their transactions processed fast and without mixing them with information from parallel child chains.

 What challenges did ARDR evolution bring?

 Migration to a dedicated Ardor blockchain brought quite a number of challenges to the developers.
 To begin with, ARDR first appeared as an asset on the NXT blockchain.
 With Freewallet, for example, there used to be a special NXT address for storing ARDR along with messages (payment IDs) unique for each user.
 However, a new blockchain would have new addresses unrelated to NXT, and we had to make them available for all users.

 There also was a question of swapping the “old” Ardor tokens for the new ones: in order to do it, we had to temporarily suspend operations on the ARDR wallet.
 With a fixed balance for every user, the mission was quite possible.

 Finally, moving to a new blockchain is a procedure not much different from launching one for a new coin: extensive tests had to be performed to ensure the network stability and asset security.
 Freewallet team is proud to have successfully made it through all stages so that our users could resume operations with Ardor on the upgraded wallet.

 We’re keeping an eye out for new opportunities that might be interesting and beneficial for our users.
 One of our current priorities is IGNIS, the first Ardor child chain.
-Freewallet team is currently working on integrating IGNIS in the list of available assets in our Multi Wallet app.
+Freewallet team is currently working on integrating IGNIS in the list of available assets in our Crypto Wallet app.
 As soon as the integration is completed, all Freewallet NXT holders will receive their IGNIS tokens based on the Ardor Genesis Snapshot that took place on December 28th, 2017.
 Stay tuned, we’ll keep you posted!